 Debug the build process. type specifies the kind of debugging info to emit.
 Multiple types may be specified, separated by commas.
-The following entries show the recognized types:
+The following types are recognized:

 action-timestamps

 Prints additional time profiling information.
 For each command, shows the absolute start and end times.
 This may be useful in debugging parallel builds.
 Implies the --debug=time option.